All Episodes

 That did set him off.

-I uh this is one of those no wins.
+This is one of those no-wins.

 And they're complaining about the same thing.

-Everybody that votes Democrats complaining, especially minorities.
+Everybody that votes Democrat's complaining, especially minorities.

 They've been voting Democrat for 50 years.